Notify me

 How our brand relates to relevant fields

-Almost all of the influences on watch design aesthetics until 1972, were mechanical engineering design and fine jewelry.
-Most of the jewelry in the world today is fine jewelry (or the fashion/costume jewelry which imitates it with less expensive materials).
+Most of the jewellery in the world today is fine jewellery (or the fashion/costume jewellery which imitates it with less expensive materials).

-To somewhat over-generalize, fine jewelry is designed by committee, based on the mechanical criteria needed for mass-production, and valued because of the materials it uses (and the brand).
+To somewhat over-generalize, fine jewellery is designed by committee, based on the mechanical criteria needed for mass-production, and valued because of the materials it uses (and the brand).
 Even when the piece is marketed (as some watches are, these days) as “being made by an individual, with artistic influences”, the majority of the real (subconscious) influences are still firmly rooted in mechanical design for mass-production.

 In 1972 the digital 7-segment LED display was added as a new system of watch functionality, with some degree of space-age aesthetic influence coming along with it.